Thriving on Diversity and Multiculturalism in Milan and Lausanne

 May 14 - May 26, 2018

 Increasingly, the notions of diversity and multiculturalism are used to describe important facets of many social environments.
 In a world characterized by a globalized economy, movements of populations, and new communication technologies, individuals are increasingly immersed in diverse and multicultural settings.
 These societal changes influence the frequency and nature of intercultural contacts and also shape people's understanding of who they are.
 The unprecedented degree of social and cultural diversity can be source of both aspirations and concerns.
-This study abroad program prepares students to navigate a diverse and multicultural world.
-During two weeks, participants will be exposed to a variety of relevant research perspectives, will learn about these topics through multiples instructional methods, and will interact with international experts on these issues.
+This study abroad program prepares students to navigate a diverse and multicultural world, focusing on the psycho-social dynamics coming into play in diverse and multicultural settings.
+During two weeks, participants will be exposed to a variety of relevant research perspectives, will learn about these topics through multiples instructional methods, and will interact with international experts on these themes.
+In addition, students will be immersed in two contrasting cultural and national contexts (Milan, Italy and Lausanne, Switzerland) giving them the opportunity to experience firsthand the benefits and challenges of multiculturalism.

 Watch a VIDEO about this program